 image

 map

-Other Train Trips From Hagen:
+Other Train Trips From Hagen

 image

-Hagen to Memmingen
+Hagen to Regen

 image

-Hagen to Darmstadt South
+Hagen to Koethen

+image